AABearBots/First-Closed-Doors-Competition/README.md

 Subsequent competitions shall be announced and confirmed later on.

-### Dev Team Registration
+### Algobot Team Registration

-The Dev Team is you, along with anyone else that may want to help you out in this quest.
+The Algobot Team is you, along with anyone else that may want to help you out in this quest.

 We are launching the first competition on an invite-only basis.
 If you haven’t been invited and want in, send us an email to feedback at advancedalgos dot org.